-If we are wanting to think about prevention we need to be really thinking about these early time periods
+If we want to think about prevention, we need to be really thinking about these early time periods.

 A/Prof Felice Jacka begins this section of her talk with a discussion about common mental health disorders – anxiety and depression.
 The average age of onset for anxiety is six years old; whereas, the average age of onset for depression is 13 years old.

 There is good evidence now that suggests that the prevalence of psychological distress, particularly in young people, is actually increasing.
 In addition, over a similar time period, there has been a significant increase in obesity rates.
 The apparent increase in the prevalence of psychiatric distress in young people has tracked with the increase in obesity as well.